CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-In other tutorials I will explore how to perform such logistic regression models with a continuous predictor variable and with multiple predictor variable, hence allowing to obtain adjusted odds/relative risk ratio (as much as Data from Wrensch et al., 1997 were adjusted on age).
+In other tutorials I will explore how to perform such logistic regression models with a continuous predictor variable and with multiple predictor variable, hence allowing to obtain adjusted odds/relative risk ratio (as much as Data from Wrensch et al., 1997 were adjusted on age, but it was not done here beacuse of a lack of data).
 As well I will explore how to perform different tests to assess the association between the variables (i.e., different tests that allow to assess whether $\beta =/= 0$).